The Complete Partner Automation Tools Infrastructure & Benchmark Guide (2026)

 What is channel operations software?

 Channel operations software is a structured platform that helps SaaS companies manage indirect revenue through partners.
-It centralizes recruitment, deal registration, commission tracking, governance, and attribution into a unified system.
+It also centralizes recruitment, deal registration, commission tracking, governance, and attribution into a unified system.
 Unlike disconnected tools, channel operations software creates operational discipline and scalable partner infrastructure.

 2. How is channel operations software different from partner automation tools?